appidea/react-native-hce/README.md

 anyways, the module's architecture is ready to engage also the new, other usages.

+## Architectural overview

+Core part of the library (on the native side) is a Service which implements [``HostApduService``](https://developer.android.com/reference/android/nfc/cardemulation/HostApduService) Android interface.
+The key difference between usual Android services and ``HostApduService`` is the initializer entity.
+``HostApduService`` is initiated by OS - when phone taps the NFC reader.
+Thus, the Service (and - in the big picture - the entire library) has been prepared to the case, when the React Activity is in the background or even not available at the time in time of card data transfer.

+Because of this special behavior of ``HostApduService``, we have chosen the _"declarativeness over interactivity"_ approach in the architecture design.
+To make the transactions stable and reliable, library stores the state on the Native side (in Android, the data are stored in ``SharedPreferences``).
+The application can specify the available data in advance, to store it to native memory right away and pass it efficiently to the Service, if needed.
+Also, the Service can pass the data to a storage without considering the presence of JS thread.
+React app can grab the saved data later on.

+Of course, all of this synchronization operations are handled in the React part of the library, so the end user can control the entire HCE session with convenient abstraction - the ``HCEService`` class.
+The library also provides the convenient wrapper that binds the HCEService with React application lifecycle using the "Contexts" feature of React.js.

 ## Important notes

 - Currenlty supported **only on the Android platform**, as there is no official support for HCE in Apple platform.